Group and sort Swift collections like a pro

 Using Dictionary(grouping:by:)

-we can easily group persons by city:
+we can create an extension to group persons by city:

 extension Collection where Element == Person {